KevinKra/Notes/electronics/raspberryPi/readme.md

 1. what is a `electrode` material?
 1. on a `capacitor`, what indicates the negative terminal?
 1. what is `potential`?
-1. how can `voltage` be described as pressure (and measured with a multimeter)?
+1. what is a `multimeter` and how can `voltage` be described as pressure?
 1. what needs to happen for the `capacitor` to stop supplying charge?
 1. what is `capacitance` and how is it measured?
 1. the voltage (V) value on the capacitor describes what?